 Death of Spouse/Partner/Dependent: If your spouse/partner or dependent child passes away, he or she must be removed from your health plan.
 There may be a change in the amount deducted from your paycheck or retirement check (if self-paid) due to the coverage-level change.

 Members of the SHBP/SEHBP must complete a Life Event change on Benefitsolver to remove a dependent.

 Pension Boards and Health Benefits Commission Information

 The NJDPB presents employer training for Certifying Officers and other personnel responsible for the administration of pensions and benefits at employing locations.
 All training is designed to include recent changes to administrative rules, State and federal laws.

-The Division of Pensions & Benefits’ seminars and webinars help members of the PERS, TPAF, PFRS, or DCRP understand their benefits on a variety of topics – in addition to planning for retirement.
-Seminars are live classroom sessions provided at locations across the State.
-Webinars are live, interactive web presentations hosted by GoToMeeting.
-Both seminars and webinars conclude with a brief Q&A period.
+The Division of Pensions & Benefits offers a schedule of webinars to help members of the PERS, TPAF, PFRS, or DCRP understand their benefits on a variety of topics – in addition to planning for retirement.
+These webinars are live, interactive web presentations hosted by GoToMeeting that conclude with a brief Q&A period.

 The Division of Pensions & Benefits has all financial reports available on our Financial Reports page.

 More videos are available to view in our Video Library

 Retirement Types, Eligibility & Calculations